-Foster organisations have a no-kill policy, but in order to help more pets, they need more foster homes.
+Foster organizations have a no-kill policy, but in order to help more pets, they need more foster homes.

 Why Your Family Should Foster A Pet (Or Two)